Kevin Bacon (politician)

 Kevin Bacon (born November 27, 1971) is a former state senator for the 3rd District of the Ohio Senate, who served from 2011 to 2018.
 Formerly, he served in the Ohio House of Representatives from 2007 to 2010, and as a Blendon Township Trustee.
-Bacon represents the portions of Franklin County including Westerville, New Albany, Gahanna, Whitehall, Reynoldsburg, Canal Winchester, Obetz, Valley View, Marble Cliff and portions of Columbus.
+Bacon represented portions of Franklin County, including Westerville, New Albany, Gahanna, Whitehall, Reynoldsburg, Canal Winchester, Obetz, Valley View, Marble Cliff and portions of Columbus.

 An attorney, Bacon also served as Chairman of the Senate Committee on Civil Justice.
 He is a Republican.

 Career

 Bacon was born and raised in Defiance, Ohio.
 After graduation from Miami University and Capital Law School, Bacon, a private practice attorney, previously worked for Farmer's Insurance and the Ohio Department of Commerce and as a prosecutor for the City of Lancaster, Ohio.
 He currently is an attorney, of counsel, with the law firm of Appel & Hellstedt, located in Worthington, Ohio.
 He also served as a Blendon Township Trustee.

 When incumbent Linda Reidelbach announced that she would not seek another term, Bacon was among three who sought to replace her.
 Bacon faced a clear shot in the primary.
 With the district being one that Democrats sought to pick up, Bacon faced a somewhat difficult challenge in the 2006 general election, and it was one of the most closely targeted races in the cycle.
 The campaign was subject to many attack ads from both sides.
 He bested Democrat Dean Hernandez by fewer than 1000 votes.
 In his first term, Speaker of the House Jon Husted appointed Bacon Vice Chairman of the House Judiciary Committee.

 In 2008, Bacon beat Democratic nominee Jay Perez 51%-45% in an overwhelmingly Democratic year.